 Fran Pope reviews Bristol Beacon’s annual Bristol Takeover, the music and poetry festival celebrating up and coming bands, DJs, artists and poets.
 We showcase Fantastic Stranger, Irish Mellow and Cxption, Kutamba, Dreamwave, Quade, Iman West and Dash.

-Words and Images: Fran Pope
+Words & Images: Fran Pope

 Fantastic Stranger, Irish Mellow x Cxption

-Jazz trio Fantastic Stranger were holding the Level 1 bar immersed when I arrived at the Beacon around 3.30 p.m.
+This was my first visit to Bristol Takeover and Jazz trio Fantastic Stranger were holding the Level 1 bar immersed when I arrived at the Beacon around 3.30 p.m.
 An already-substantial crowd of listeners were deep in the groove, vibing with the band’s fluttering beats, rich bass tones and fluid, jazzy sax.
 Under blue and purple lights, the musicians – who, incredibly, only have a handful of gigs under their belt so far – emanated poise and cool confidence, with a sound to match.

 Irish Mellow and Cxption